Cafe church: Operational choices

 Ebenezer's Coffeehouse, in Washington, DC, operated by the National Community Church, is one example of a cafe church.
 Its website asks, "How much more comfortable can you get sipping a chai in church?"
 This church is a multi-location church located at sites accessible by public transit, which links its indie music coffeehouse broadcasts to other locations via the Internet.

 Also located in Washington is the Potters House, an outreach ministry of the Church of the Savior.
 Its website states, "We, the members of that church, asked ourselves, 'Would Jesus want to hang out with folks at a traditional institutional church or would he want to hang out over a beer in a bar or coffee in a restaurant?'
 The resounding answer was the latter.
 We chose coffee over beer because of our support for the budding AA movement in 1960."

 The Abbey is a ministry of the Episcopal Diocese of Alabama which opened in Birmingham's Avondale neighborhood in 2015.
 After operating as both a coffeeshop and worshiping congregation for over four years, the coffeehouse was closed in mid-2019.
 The Abbey continues to operate a six-day-a-week ministry with pay-as-you-can breakfast on weekdays and Sunday worship services.

 An old congregation house of Oxford University, dating back to 1320, is home to The Vaults and Garden Cafe, operated by the University Church of St Mary the Virgin, which specializes in organically grown and locally sourced foods.
 The cafe serves the community by catering events, and donating funds.
 Another religious organization specializing in healthy food is the International Society for Krishna Consciousness, which runs a chain of vegetarian restaurants called Govinda's.

-The Loft coffeehouse, a project of Alamo Heights United Methodist Church, San Antonio, TX includes "a food bank, thrift store and a resource center for the needy."
+The Loft coffeehouse, a project of Alamo Heights United Methodist Church, San Antonio, Texas, includes "a food bank, thrift store and a resource center for the needy."

 Café churches became more popular in the Christian community of South Korea around 2016, especially among younger Protestants, as an alternative to the traditional Korean megachurches' conservatism and perceived corruption.